subquery/documentation/docs/run_publish/publish.md

 subql publish -f ~/my-project/
 ```

-Alternatively, suppose your project has multiple Manifest files, for example you support multiple networks but share the same mapping and business logic, and have a project structure as follows:
+Alternatively, if your project has multiple manifest files, for example you support multiple networks but share the same mapping and business logic, and have a project structure as follows:

 ```
 L projectRoot